 One of the last things that an investor wants to hear – especially during initial conversations – is how quickly you intend to sell your business.

-Investors put time and money into your idea and want to hear that you care about the problem you are aiming to solve, not just looking to make a quick exit (and a quick buck).
+Investors put time and money into your idea and want to know that you care about the problem you are aiming to solve.
+Investor confidence can suffer a serious blow if it seems that a startup is looking to make a quick exit (and a quick buck).

 2. Equity Dilution at an Early Stage